Notes on rate equations in nonlinear continuum mechanics: Rate Constitutive Equations

 \begin{remaAu} Although Truesdell and Noll~\cite[p.~405]{Tru2004} point out that hypo\-elasticity of grade zero ``[...] is not invariant under change of invariant stress rate'' several article are concerned with the following question \cite{Joh1984,Zho2003}: which objective stress rate should be applied to hypoelasticity of grade zero with constant isotropic elasticity tensor according to Definition~\ref{def36}?
 That question arises after Dienes~\cite{Die1979} and others show that for hypoelasticity of grade zero the choice of the Zaremba-Jaumann rate of the Cauchy stress would lead to oscillating stress response in simple shear, which is indeed unacceptable (cf.~Sect.~\ref{sec5}).
 Nowadays, researchers agree that the question as posed is meaningless because the claim for a constant isotropic elasticity tensor under large deformations is yet unacceptable \cite{Sim1984a}.
-However, for arbitrary rate constitutive equations the question remains.
+However, for arbitrary rate constitutive equations the question remains: how to choose the stress rate?
 According to Atluri~\cite{Atl1984} and Nemat-Nasser~\cite{Nem1983}, it is not the Zaremba-Jaumann rate that generates the spurious stresses, but the constitutive rate equation relating the Zaremba-Jaumann rate of the response functions to their dependent variables.
-In particular, Atluri~\cite[p.~145]{Atl1984} points out that \begin{quote} { [...] all stress-rates are essentially equivalent when the constitutive equation is properly posed [i.e.~if the terms by which the rates differ are incorporated into the constitutive equation; note from the author].} \end{quote} The author of the present paper strongly believes that this and other issues associated with rate constitutive equations could be considered obsolete if stated properly within the context of geometric constitutive theory \cite{Rom2009,Rom2013,Rom2017a}. \end{remaAu}
+In particular, Atluri~\cite[p.~145]{Atl1984} points out that \begin{quote} { [...] all stress-rates are essentially equivalent when the constitutive equation is properly posed [i.e.~if the terms by which the rates differ are incorporated into the constitutive equation; note from the author].} \end{quote} Maybe this and other issues associated with rate constitutive equations could be considered obsolete if stated properly within the context of recent developments, e.g., \cite{Rom2017a,Klv2024}. \end{remaAu}